 When establishing an SEO strategy, many ask themselves whether to put more focus on off- or on-page, when in fact, they are both crucial for success.
 They represent two completely different sides of one fence in terms of improving search engine rankings, however, they should both be equally tended to.

 The only question should be – which one to focus on first.
-Think of it like you’re building a house: would represent the basis, a solid foundation on which you will build the rest, that is, off-page SEO.
+Think of it like you’re building a house: on-page SEO would represent the basis, a solid foundation on which you will build the rest, that is, off-page search engine optimization.
 Occasionally, you will have to go back to the foundation and do some maintenance, but most of all you need to make sure you are constantly balancing between the two.
 Ultimately, you’ll help make your website bilingual, meaning it will be both user and search engine optimized.

 Long Titles and H1 Tags